 New to the decentralized web?
 This explainer should help.

-Your Secret Recovery Phrase is a unique 12-word phrase that is generated when you first set up MetaMask.
+Your Secret Recovery Phrase (SRP) is a unique 12-word phrase that is generated when you first set up MetaMask.
 Your funds are connected to that phrase.
-If you ever lose your password, your Secret Recovery Phrase allows you to recover your wallet and your funds.
+If you ever lose your password, your SRP allows you to recover your wallet and your funds.
 Write it down on paper and hide it somewhere, put it in a safety deposit box, or use a secure password manager.
 Some users even engrave their phrases into metal plates!
+(Storing your SRP in a physical, offline format eliminates the risk of hacking.)

 With MetaMask, control over your wallet belongs to the holder of a master key (that’s YOU!).